Package Leaflet: Information for the User

 The following list of side effects has been associated with the use of Climodien:

-During the first months of treatment with Climodien, unexpected bleeding similar to menstruation may appear.
+During the first few months of treatment with Climodien, unexpected bleeding similar to a period may occur.
 It is usually temporary and normally disappears with continued treatment.
-If not, consult your doctor.
+If it does not, consult your doctor.

 The following side effects have been reported with other THS: